ambassify/parse-js/README.md

 the `parser` and `reverser` take one argument as input which is the value to be parsed or reversed.

-Instead of supplying both methods as separator arguments you can also pass the `parser` and `reverser` as an object with both the keys defined.
+Instead of supplying both methods as separate arguments you can also pass the `parser` and `reverser` as an object with both the keys defined.

 Example: